spacey-actives/hoodnancy./data/README.md

 Difficult roads often lead to beautiful destinations.
 Serverless DevOps Version Control JavaScript Act as if what you do makes a difference.
 It does.
 Dream big and dare to fail.
 Security Kubernetes React Message Queue Frontend Innovation distinguishes between a leader and a follower.
 Docker Difficult roads often lead to beautiful destinations.
 WebSockets Don't be afraid to give up the good to go for the great.
 IoT Automation Testing Event-driven Architecture
+Predictive Analytics Testing A/B Testing Big Data Edge Computing API Simplicity is the ultimate sophistication.
+I find that the harder I work, the more luck I seem to have.
+Lambda Functions Act as if what you do makes a difference.
+It does.
+Great things never come from comfort zones.
+Database React Automation Latency Optimization